syncfusion-content/php-docs/PHP/TreeView/Overview.md

 ---
 title: Overview about TreeView
-description: Learn here more about hierarchical data in a tree-like structure and allows to edit supporting data binding, loading on demand, drag and drop, and more.
+description: Learn here more Syncfusion Essential PHP TreeView control about hierarchical data in a tree-like structure and allows to edit supporting data binding, loading on demand, drag and drop, and more.
 platform: php
 control: TreeView
 documentation: ug